Tyler Cain

-Tyler Cain (born June 30, 1988) is an American basketball player for Derthona Basket of the Italian Lega Basket Serie A (LBA).
+Tyler Cain (born June 30, 1988) is an American basketball player who last played for Derthona Basket of the Italian Lega Basket Serie A (LBA).
 He played college basketball for the University of South Dakota (USD).
 He is best known for being the inaugural winner of the Great West Conference Men's Basketball Player of the Year award in 2009–10, the conference's first as a Division I basketball league.
 As a senior that season, Cain became the second player in USD history to record 1,000 points and 1,000 rebounds.
 He is also USD's all-time leading shot blocker after compiling 361 during his career.

 Early life

 Cain was born in Rochester, Minnesota to parents Richard and Laurie and sister Erica.
 He attended John Marshall High School in his hometown where he was a star basketball player.
 Cain was twice named all-conference and once named honorable mention all-state.
 He was on the list for Minnesota Mr. Basketball and for McDonald's All-American.
 His specialty was shot blocking, where he set several school records that surpassed Oklahoma Sooner Longar Longar's previous JMHS records: blocks in a game (24), season (106) and career (188).
 As a senior in 2005–06, Cain averaged 19 points, 13 rebounds and 4 blocks per game.